penorman/AmnesiaTheDarkDescent/README.md

 ### Building the Engine
 1. Clone the project
 2. Go to the `HPL2/` folder and extract `dependencies.zip`.
-3. Open `_HPL2_2010.sln` with Visual Studio 2010.
+3. Open `HPL2_0.sln` with Visual Studio 2019/2022.
 4. Set the build configuration from `Debug` to `Release`.
-5. `Build -> Build _HPL2_2010`.
+5. `Build -> Build Solution` or right click on the `HPL2_0` project and `Build`.
 There won't be any errors, but some warning messages will appear.
-6. The build result will be created in `HPL2/lib`
+6. The build result will be created in `HPL2/lib/Release`.

 ### Building the Game
 1. Go to `amnesia/src/game` and open `Lux.sln`.
-2. Click cancel on retag project message.
-3. Set the build configuration from `Debug` to `Release`.
+2. Set the build configuration from `Debug` to `Release`.
-4. `Build -> Build Lux`.
+3. `Build -> Build Solution` or right click on the `Lux` project and `Build`.
 There won't be any errors, but some warning messages will appear.
-5. The game executable should be created in `amnesia/redist`.
+4. The game executable should be created in `amnesia/redist`.

 ### Playing the Game
 Copy `Amnesia.exe` into your Amnesia game folder and launch it.
 The main menu should appear normally with no errors.

 ## Building & Playing (Linux)
+### Be aware, I have not tested the Linux build with `FBX SDK 2020.3.2` as of yet.

 There are a few extra steps required to be able to successfully build everything on Linux compared to Windows.